fncbook/fnc/python/chapter8.md

 Functions to work with sparse matrices are found in the `scipy.sparse` module.
 ```

-Here we load the adjacency matrix of a graph with 2790 nodes.
+Here we load the adjacency matrix of a graph with 2790 nodes from a [data file](https://raw.github.com/fncbook/fnc/master/python/roswelladj.mat).
 Each node is a web page referring to Roswell, NM, and the edges represent links between web pages.
 (Credit goes to Panayiotis Tsaparas and the University of Toronto for making this data public.)

 ```{code-cell}
 import scipy.sparse as sp